 A more subtle problem is data overload.
 With the proliferation of health-tracking tools, connected medical devices, and other sources of data, patients can fall down a rabbit hole of obsessing over numbers that mean less than they think.

-How can the good be subtracted from the bad?
+So, how can anyone subtract the good from the bad?

 Getting the Best from the Crowd

-- Establish crowdsourcing and social media standards for everyone in your organization.
-Offer examples of what should be discussed and crowdsourced, what shouldn’t be, and offer guidance as to why.
+- Establish crowdsourcing platforms and social media standards for everyone in your organization.
+Offer examples of what should be discussed and crowdsourced, and offer guidance as to why.
 These should be driven by both medical ethics and common sense.

 - Monitor professional standards as they develop.
-Medical ethics and professional conduct boards are overwhelmed by the tidal wave of technology like any other industry.
-What’s viewed as ethical is constantly shifting.
+Medical ethics and professional conduct boards are overwhelmed by the tidal wave of technology like any other industry who are constantly shifting its views on what is considered ethical.

 - Focus on informative, useful, and shareable content that crowds can work with to offer feedback.
 Ask and answer questions, send out surveys and polls, and bring patients and their families into the crowd.

 - Ask patients where they’re going online, where they’re getting information, and why they’ve sought certain data.
-Seek out these resources and see what’s being said.
+Seek out these resources and see what they say.
 Find support groups for chronic conditions and other concerns that are run by professionals or have a solid structure you respect.

 Crowdsourcing is part of the medical world, and everyone in healthcare should learn how to manage it.
 To learn more, request a demo!